Rayshaun Kizer

-Rayshaun Kizer (born February 3, 1985) is the Head Coach for the Omaha Beef of the Champions Indoor Football.
-He was the former Head Coach and Defensive Coordinator of the Massachusetts Pirates of the Indoor Football League.
-He is also a former National Football League, Canadian Football League, and Arena Football League Defensive Back.
+Rayshaun Kizer (born February 3, 1985) is an American football coach who is the head coach of the Tucson Sugar Skulls of the Indoor Football League (IFL).
+He was the former head coach and defensive coordinator of the Massachusetts Pirates of the Indoor Football League (IFL) and of the Omaha Beef of Champions Indoor Football (CIF).
+He is also a former National Football League, Canadian Football League, and Arena Football League defensive back.
 He played his college football at Walsh University and graduated with his bachelor's degree in Computer Science.
 He has been a member of the New York Jets of the National Football League, Montreal Alouettes and Hamilton Tiger-Cats of the Canadian Football League, Orlando Predators, Philadelphia Soul, Arizona Rattlers, New Orleans VooDoo, Los Angeles KISS and Cleveland Gladiators of the Arena Football League and Green Bay Blizzard of the Arena Football 2.
-He also served as the Assistant Head Coach, Defensive Coordinator and Special Teams Coach of the Bismarck Bucks of the Indoor Football League.
+He also served as the assistant head coach, defensive coordinator and special teams coach of the Bismarck Bucks of the IFL.

-Early years and college career
+Early life and college

 Kizer attended Euclid High School in Euclid, Ohio.

 He played for the Walsh University Cavaliers from 2003 to 2006.
 He recorded 14 interceptions for the Cavaliers, returning 5 for touchdowns.
-He was named First Team All-American and First Team All-Conference his senior year.
-He was also named Second team All-Conference as a junior and First team All-Conference as a sophomore.
+He was named first-team All-American and first-team All-Conference his senior year.
+He was also named second-team All-Conference as a junior and first-team All-Conference as a sophomore.
 He was inducted into the school's Wall of Fame as part of the class of 2015.

 Professional career

 New York Jets

-Kizer signed with the New York Jets on May 15, 2007, after going undrafted in the 2007 NFL Draft.
+Kizer signed with the New York Jets on May 15, 2007, after going undrafted in the 2007 NFL draft.
 He was released by the Jets on August 27, 2007.

-Montreal Alouettes
+Montreal Alouettes (first stint)

 Kizer was signed by the Montreal Alouettes on September 11, 2007.
 He was released by the Alouettes on October 7, 2008.